taiyealabi/Team4LARRYTAIYE/Team4MiniProject.md

 Instead of using a single server-side repository to act as the “central” codebase, forking gives every developer a server-side repository.
 This means that each contributor has not one, but two Git repositories: a private local one and a public server-side one.
 ![Screenshot for Git Fork](https://github.com/taiyealabi/TaiyeNJIT/blob/master/Git%20Fork%20Screenshot.JPG)

+## Branch:
+A branch represents an independent line of development.
+It is thought of as a way to request a brand new working directory, staging area, and project history.
+New commits are recorded in the history for the current branch, which results in a fork in the history of the project.
+Getting the most out of Git will mean using branches often and effectively.
+Branches are easy to create, work with, delete and allow testing of different ideas.
+Assuming working on a project, and suddenly an idea comes to mind.
+Though uncertain if the new idea will work or not, instead of making lots of commit to the master branche and undoing <del>or reverting</del> the changes, a new branch can be created and the new idea test there on.
+And if the ideas do not work, the branch can be deleted and the master branch would not have been affected by the chnages.
+However if the idea does workout, those changes can be brought back to the master branch through a process called merging.